jina-ai/docs/chapters/extend/driver.rst

 Jina already created `several Drivers <https://docs.jina.ai/chapters/all_driver/>`_ Drivers inside Core, and these `Drivers` should already fulfill most of the scenarios.
-However, when the existing solutions do not fit your specific use case, you might be curious on how to **extend** Jina.
+However, when the existing solutions do not fit your specific use case, you might be curious how to **extend** Jina.
-For instance, if you have created a customised `Executor`, and figure out the existent `Drivers` can not fit for your customised `Executor`, you might want to create a customised `Driver`.
+For instance, if you have created a customized `Executor`, and figure out the existent `Drivers` can not fit for your customized `Executor`, you might want to create a customized `Driver`.

 Overview
 ^^^^^^^^^

-To make an extension of a Jina `Driver`, please follow the steps listed below:
+There are two steps to adding an extension of a Jina `Driver`:

 1. Decide which `Driver` class to inherit from.
 2. Overwrite the **Core** method of the `Driver`.

 Implementation
 ^^^^^^^^^^^^^^^

+If you want to create a customized `Executor` and it's associated `Driver`, follow the table below to decide which `BaseDriver` class to inherit from.
+After creating your customized `Driver` class, you need to implement your own Core method based on your specific need.

 .. list-table:: Built-in Driver to Inherit
    :widths: 25 25 50 25